Memorial Day, Last Monday in May

-Memorial Day is a special time that we set aside each year to act as a nation in solidarity and to honor America's fallen soldiers.
-Of course, we also want to learn lessons from the sacrifices of those who have fallen in our behalf and carry forward their mission of liberty and justice for all.
+Memorial Day is set aside each year to act as a nation in solidarity and to honor America's fallen soldiers.
+Of course, we also want to carry forward their mission of liberty and justice for all.

 Flag display on Memorial Day differs from other half-staff observations.

 In accordance with United States Code, 2006, Supplement 1, Title 4, Chapter 1,

 "The flag, when flown at half-staff, should be first hoisted to the peak for an instant and then lowered to the half-staff position.
 On Memorial Day the flag should be displayed at half-staff until noon only, then raised to the top of the staff."

 According to traditional observance, the half-staff position is intended to honor over one million people who have died in the service of their country.
 At noon, the raising of the flag to the peak is symbolic of the pledge of the living, who resolve to continue the pursuit of liberty and justice for all.